 The recoverable amount of a CGU is the higher of its fair value less cost to sell and its value-in-use.
 The fair value of a CGU is determined based on the market capitalization.
 The value-in-use is determined based on specific calculations.
 These calculations use pre-tax cash flow projections over a period of five years.
+An average of the range of each assumption used is mentioned below.
 As of March 31, 2017, the estimated recoverable amount of the CGU exceeded its carrying amount.
-The recoverable amount was computed based on the fair value being higher than value-in-use and the carrying amount of the CGU was computed by allocating the net assets to operating segments for the purpose of impairment testing.
+The recoverable amount was computed based on the fair value less cost to sell being higher than value-in-use and the carrying amount of the CGU was computed by allocating the net assets to operating segments for the purpose of impairment testing.
 The key assumptions used for the calculations are as follows: